 His raw, soulful voice turned a Rolling Stones cast-off into a defining 1960s British chart-topper.

-Chris Farlowe emerged from the London rhythm and blues scene with a powerful, gritty vocal style that set him apart from the era's smoother pop singers.
-His breakthrough came in 1966 when Mick Jagger and Keith Richards, impressed by his live performances, offered him 'Out of Time,' a song they'd deemed unsuitable for their own band.
-Farlowe's dramatic, blues-drenched rendition shot to number one, cementing his place in British rock history.
-Never content to be a one-hit wonder, he navigated the shifting musical landscape, lending his formidable voice to hard rock with Atomic Rooster and the progressive jazz-rock fusion of Colosseum.
-His career became a testament to enduring musical passion, sustained through decades of performing and recording that kept his soul and blues roots firmly intact.
+Chris Farlowe emerged from the London rhythm and blues scene with a powerful, gritty vocal style.
+His breakthrough came in 1966 when Mick Jagger and Keith Richards offered him 'Out of Time', a song they deemed unsuitable for their own band.
+Farlowe's dramatic, blues-drenched rendition shot to number one.
+He later lent his voice to hard rock with Atomic Rooster and progressive jazz-rock fusion with Colosseum.
+Through decades of performing and recording, he sustained his soul and blues roots.

 1928–1945